 Stage 4: If at any point risk escalates to require Safeguarding Children Partnership procedures to be followed the lead practitioner must inform the SCP in the home authority for the child.

 Review

-30. This procedure will be reviewed not later than 31 March 2022
+31. This procedure will be reviewed no later than 31 September 2024.